Add Metadata to Excel Spreadsheets using .NET REST API

 Code to Add Metadata to Excel Spreadsheets using C#

-In summary, this article has provided a clear pathway to enrich your Excel spreadsheets by adding new metadata properties.
-You can leverage our cloud API to easily incorporate essential information like titles, authors, and custom tags into your Excel documents.
-Understanding how to manipulate metadata effectively can significantly improve your document processing and analysis strategies.
+To sum up, this guide demonstrates how to enrich your Excel spreadsheets by adding new metadata properties.
+By leveraging our cloud API you can effortlessly embed essential details—such as titles, authors, and custom tags—directly into your Excel files.
+Mastering metadata manipulation will markedly enhance your document processing and analysis strategies.